 - Jaw pain associated with chewing, biting or yawning

-- Clicking noises when opening or closing the mouth
+- Clicking, popping or grating noises when opening or closing the mouth

 - Difficulty opening or closing the mouth

 - Locking or stiffness of jaw when talking, yawning or eating

 - Tooth sensitivity not associated with dental problems